ksawery29/isolated-js/readme.md

     beforeInit?: (element: HTMLIFrameElement) => void | Promise<void>; // <- this will be called before the isolated environment is initialized

-    maxIframes?: number; // <- max number of iframes that can be created }
+    maxIframes?: number; // <- max number of iframes that can be created at once }
 ```